madibabaiasl/kinematics-robotic-arms-modern-approach/README.md

 - Document and organize work in a professional manner to develop a competitive portfolio and prepare for complex engineering projects.

 ## Learning Outcomes
-Upon successful completion of this course, students will be able to:
+By the end of the course, you and I will have put in enough reps that you’ll be able to:

 - Define key concepts in robotics, including degrees of freedom, orientation, and pose.
 - Apply forward, inverse, and velocity kinematics to model and analyze robotic manipulators.
 - Design and implement robotic motion tasks using simulation and real hardware under the Robot Operating System (ROS2).